Lawyers to immigrants: Know your rights

 It was a chilling reminder that the freedom of immigrants, even immigrants who have received their green cards, have already been curtailed by the Trump administration's policies.

-Sunday's workshop was preceded by an hour's worth of speeches from a series of prominent Chicagoans, including Congresswoman Jan Schakowsky, Senator Dick Durbin, and Jesse Jackson, who assured the audience, with the help of an Arabic translator, that the Democrats were planning to fight the January 20 executive order, which halts entry into the U.S. for residents of six primarily Islamic countries for 90 days, refugees for 120 days, and Syrians indefinitely.
+Sunday's workshop was preceded by an hour's worth of speeches from a series of prominent Chicagoans, including Congresswoman Jan Schakowsky, Senator Dick Durbin, and Jesse Jackson, who assured the audience, with the help of an Arabic translator, that the Democrats were planning to fight the January 20 executive order, which halts entry into the U.S. for nationals of six primarily Islamic countries for 90 days, refugees for 120 days, and Syrians indefinitely.
 After the dignitaries left, the immigrants stayed to find out what, exactly, their rights were and how to defend them—and if they were, as they feared, in danger of deportation.

 Fred Tsao, senior policy counsel at the Illinois Coalition for Immigrant and Refugee Rights, assured the 100 or so people who remained that the Constitution guarantees certain rights to all people living in the U.S., not just citizens.